 - Tulsa Funders’ Roundtable

-Samuel Combs III, Secretary
+Samuel Combs III, Vice-Chairman

 Samuel Combs III is president and chief executive officer of COMSTAR Advisors, LLC; an Oklahoma-based management advisory and private investment firm that specializes in helping executives leverage their effectiveness in business strategy, leadership, operations and regulatory affairs.
 Sam has more than 30 years of profit-and-loss leadership at large public companies, and deep management experience in operations, consumer services and regulatory affairs.
 COMSTAR’s investment activities in banking, energy, healthcare, and manufacturing are primarily focused in growth-oriented Oklahoma companies.